-Gastroenterology and GI Surgery
+Gastroenterology & GI Surgery

-The gastroenterology (GI) team partners with many programs and services at Phoenix Children’s to offer multidisciplinary clinics for children with more complex GI concerns.
-These clinics bring together providers from gastroenterology and other specialty areas to make sure children receive the care they need in one place.
-This efficient, thorough approach leads to well-coordinated treatment plans and means fewer trips to the doctor’s office.
-Our multidisciplinary clinics include:
+The gastroenterology team partners with many programs and services at Phoenix Children’s to offer multidisciplinary clinics for children.
+We treat the full range of common and complex gastrointestinal (GI) concerns.
+Our clinics bring together a team of providers to make sure children receive the care they need – all in one place.
+This efficient, thorough approach leads to well-coordinated treatment plans.
+It also means fewer trips to the doctor’s office for you and your child.

 • Aerodigestive Clinic: This clinic is the only one in southwest Arizona to provide coordinated care for children with complex swallowing, breathing and feeding conditions.
 Our team includes experts in otolaryngology (ear, nose and throat diseases), gastroenterology and pulmonology (lung diseases).